masauer2/MASContactCalculator/README.md

 After reading in the trajectory, we can calculate the molecular properties of each Frame. <br/>

 For example, we can compute the contact distance matrix.
-The Frame class includes static methods to calculate the distances between all atoms in a given Frame. <br/>
+The `Frame` class includes static methods to calculate the distances between all atoms in a given `Frame`. <br/>

 ```
 for frameNum in range(len(dcd)):